roshk99/trajectory-plotting/README.md

 # trajectory-planning
 ***This project takes raw position data of the end effector of the Kinova Jaco robot and analyzes it.***

+** See main.m to reproduce the plots and videos in results folder **

+###Data Analysis Steps
-* Extracts position data, shifts, cuts, resizes, and smooths it
+* Extracts raw position data, shifts, cuts, resizes, and smooths it
+* Fits a canal surface over the data (a 3D envelope) using either circles or ellipses as cross-section and using one of two methods for calculating the surface
+* For circles, creates a new trajectory based on initial points given within the first cross-section of the canal
+* Animates a trajectory using the Jaco robot (inverse kinematics found using optimization so are not perfectly accurate)

+###Plots generated
+* 4 data sets available, Set 0 has artificial data, and the Sets 1-3 have experimental data
-* Plots the components and 3D trajectories
+* Raw and smoothed trajectories in 3D and components
+* The canal surface surrounding the trajectories along with the mean trajectory (using either circles or ellipses and either method 1 or method 2 for boundary calculation)
+* The generated trajectories on the canal surface plot
-* Simulates the movement of the robot along the trajectories (can convert to avi)
+* An animation of the Jaco robot executing the trajectory
-* Using optimization function for inverse kinematics of Jaco (it finds the elbow-down configuration and is not perfectly accurate)

-**See results folder for plots and videos**

 ###Prerequisites
 * MATLAB